ZeroTrace OSINT

 - Indoor photo with no readable text.

-- Outdoor photo with no distinguishing landmarks, no readable text, no recognisable plant species, no satellite-visible features.
+- Outdoor photo with no distinguishing landmarks, no readable text, no recognisable plant species, no recognisable skyline.

 For these, your remaining options are: ask a regional contact who knows the area, post to an OSINT community challenge, or accept that the location is unresolvable from this single photo.